DevangaK/e-books-app/README.md

 # E-Book Platform

-Welcome to the E-Book Platform project!
 This project is aimed at providing a user-friendly and interactive e-book platform for book enthusiasts. ***Please note that, as of now, only the frontend of the application is being developed.
 The backend and database components will be developed in the future as the project progresses.***

 ## Features